12 March 2017Back to Blog

 Wrong.
 A common misconception of SaaS (Software as a Service) platforms are that they cannot be used in larger enterprises; however, modern SaaS platforms have continued to improve, meaning they’re more technically proficient at hosting larger infrastructures.

 It is true that SaaS is not necessarily going to work for all businesses.
-If you’re business is a large international enterprise that requires complex customisations and has multimillion dollar fulfilment automation, then most SaaS platforms would not be able to support the level of customisation needed.
+If your business is a large international enterprise that requires complex customisations and has multimillion-dollar fulfilment automation, then most SaaS platforms would not be able to support the level of customisation needed.
 In these circumstances, a self-hosted platform would be the better option.
-However, this is not to say that SaaS platforms don’t have a lot to offer for other large enterprises, such as those with an annual revenue ranging from $50 million to $1 billion, provided that they have sizeable investments, and that they manage expectations for what a SaaS platform should and shouldn’t be used for.
+However, this is not to say that SaaS platforms don’t have a lot to offer for other large enterprises, such as those with annual revenue ranging from $50 million to $1 billion, provided that they have sizeable investments, and that they manage expectations for what a SaaS platform should and shouldn’t be used for.

 On-premise solutions can’t compete with the typical 99.99% uptime record with SaaS platforms.